AlexV525/dartpad_workshops/implement_lazy_indexed_stack/introduction/instructions.md

 ## What's next?

-Throughout this workshop, we'll build on this code.
-We’ll convert the `IndexedStack` to be a more efficient, lazy loading `LazyIndexedStack`.
+Throughout this workshop, we'll convert the `IndexedStack` to be a more efficient, lazy loading `LazyIndexedStack`.
 This allows us to add save performance cost at the first place.
 Move on to the next step to begin!